-Egypt satirist Bassem Youssef to return after long hiatus
+Egypt satirist Bassem Youssef to return to airwaves after long hiatus

 Egyptian satirist, who made fun of toppled Islamist president Mohamed Morsi, will be back for his weekly show after a three month absence

 Popular satirist Bassem Youssef will resume his weekly TV show after an almost three-month hiatus amid unrest following the downfall of Egypt's Islamist president Mohamed Morsi.

 Youssef said on Wednesday his widely-viewed political satirical show, El-Bernameg ('The Programme'), will be broadcast again in late October, defying the odds of a permanent halt to a show, which analysts say faces a tough challenge to provide political satire amid growing polarisation in the post-Morsi era.